-Rabalais: SEC Spring Meeting Q and A with new LSU athletic director Scott Woodward
+After SEC meetings, Q&A with LSU's Scott Woodward: On Will Wade, alcohol sales at games, more

 “I think it will (happen), but that's a discussion that the CEOs are going to have.
 It's kind of out of our hands as far as the ADs go.
 They'll decide what they decide and you'll see in the next day or two what's going to happen and what's going to come out of it.
 I'm hoping for LSU's standpoint that we get a liberalization of the policy and see if we can serve it to our fans."

+DESTIN, Fla. — CBS took a look at the LSU-Alabama game this year and decided to punt.

-On legalized sports betting failing to come to a vote in the state legislature:
+Your take n legalized sports betting failing to come to a vote in the state legislature?

 “You always have multiple years for things to happen in legislative processes.
 I wouldn't take it as they're not having an appetite for it.
 I think all the interest and all the parties have to decide what that is and hopefully we'll have a little voice in the regulatory piece.
 That there's proper funding to make sure that it's done with integrity and that there's not undue influence on our kids or our coaches and our staff or anything else and it's properly regulated.
 I want to have that discussion going forward.”